When it comes to private jet bathrooms, not all aircraft are created equal.

 However, light jets will provide slightly more space within the bathroom.

 Typically features are some form of solid door, whether that be a swinging door, bi-fold door, sliding pocket door, or an accordion door.

 Generally speaking, most light jets will feature a flushable toilet, wash basin, mirror, and maybe even some storage.

 Additionally, most light jets will have a seatbelt and cover available for the lavatory.
 This provides an additional, certified passenger seat.

 The upgrade from light jets to midsize jets is similar to that of VLJs to light jets.

 The basic facilities remain the same – a flushing lavatory, wash basin, mirror, and some storage.

 However, the key upgrade is more space and the potential for the space to be used as a private dressing area.

-Given that these are the aircraft that are being used to fly up to five hours, the toilet facilities are more important than aircraft that are only flying for an hour.
+Given that these are the aircraft that are being used to fly for up to five hours, the toilet facilities are more important than aircraft that are only flying for an hour.

 Additionally, the cabin of a midsize jet is larger, translating to more bathroom space.